mazurbeam/wagtail-react-project/README.md

 You'll get the standard message to view at localhost:3000 but it will be accessible from Django at localhost:8000 with hot swapping enabled.

+Access the wagtail admin at localhost:8000/admin/

+ be sure to explicitly add the slash '/' at the end or else it will load the frontend app.